 "If we wait until the next election cycle, we'll lose momentum with the public and flounder," Gordon said.

-The charter review board, assisted by staff from the Center for Public Management at the University of Massa chusetts-Boston, is charged with examining the
+The charter review board, assisted by staff from the Center for Public Management at the University of Massa chusetts-Boston, is charged with examining the entire document, seeking the public's input on possible changes and making any recommendations to the council and mayor.

 On Thursday night, the committee discussed the merits of a city manager-City Council versus the current mayor-City Council form of government.
 In citing advantages for both, the committee said a city manager provides continuity and professionalism in handling a city's finances.
 A mayor is generally someone well known and invested in the community and is directly accountable to the voters, the committee noted.